sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

 If the original report does not include a Proof of Concept (PoC), it will be considered invalid if the issue cannot be clearly understood without one.

 2. Front-running on chains with private mempools can be a sole reason to downgrade severity, but shouldn't be the sole reason to invalidate the issue.
 They **may** be valid as unintentional front-running.
+> For example, if we have a standard front-running slippage-related issue on DEX, which deserves High severity under normal circumstances (e.g. front-running on Eth Mainnet), should be viewed as Medium on chains with private mempool (e.g. Optimism).
+Also, the reports have to explain how the issue can happen with unintentional front-running, e.g. saying "the attacker will monitor the mempool looking for the victim's transaction" is invalid.

 ### VII.
 List of Issue categories that are not considered valid: